ClaraR93/Discover-South-Wales/README.md

 *404 Error Page:*

 - The 404 page Features a print of a figure walking through the hills with a couple of trees.
 This image is sandwiched between two informative headings reassuring the user that they can navigate back to the home page (featured at the bottom), to continue using the website.

+*Future Implementations:*

+- Future goals include creating an Instagram page that allows users to share images of where they have been, tagging @DiscoverSouthWales or #DiscoverSouthWales, for a chance to get their photo featured on the official Instagram page.
+This will encourage new users to stumble across the Instagram page, in turn leading them to this website to participate in the quiz.
+- I want to add more place results, and potentially replace old ones, so that returning users can continue exploring other places to go.
+- I want to be able to extend the quiz, asking further questions, so that the user gets an even more specified result, tailoring to their outdoor wants and desires.